adilcjr/git-conn-app/README.md

 ## Usage

 - Use `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
 - Run `node server`.
 Navigate to `<server_url>:8080/`.
 - Select a programming language and click on Search.
 The application will bring 5 projects with more stars for that language above the search.
 - In the right side you see projects saved before.